-Determining whether the pain is acute or chronic is of crucial importance when evaluating patients with abdominal pain.
+Determining whether the pain is acute or chronic is crucial.

-The term ‘acute abdomen’ was defined to describe a rapid onset of severe abdominal pain that may represent a serious and sometimes life-threatening condition.
-Hence, the condition needs an urgent and specific diagnosis and sometimes immediate surgical intervention.
+The term ‘acute abdomen’ was defined to describe a rapid onset of severe abdominal pain that may represent a serious condition.
+It needs an urgent and specific diagnosis and sometimes immediate surgical intervention.

-Examples of underlying causes of ‘acute abdomen’ are acute appendicitis, acute cholecystitis, acute pancreatitis, acute diverticulitis, biliary colic, and kidney stones.
+Examples of underlying causes of ‘acute abdomen’ are acute appendicitis, acute cholecystitis, acute pancreatitis, acute diverticulitis, gallstones, and kidney stones.

-Biliary colic is a steady or intermittent ache usually located in the right upper quadrant of the abdomen.
+Biliary colic is a steady or intermittent ache usually located in the upper right abdomen.
 Sometimes the pain spreads backward to the right shoulder blade.

-A removal of the gallbladder is a standard treatment for patients with gallstones and biliary colic.
+Surgical removal of the gallbladder is a standard treatment for patients with gallstones and biliary colic.
 It is often performed by keyhole (laparoscopic) surgery.

 2. Acute Cholecystitis

-Hospitalization is usually necessary.
-Treatment is based on fasting, pain medication, antibiotics if an infection is present, and cholecystectomy.
+Treatment is based on fasting, pain medication, and antibiotics if an infection is present.

 3. Acute Cholangitis

-Acute cholangitis is characterized by fever, jaundice, and abdominal pain, known as Charcot’s triad (5).
+Acute cholangitis is characterized by fever, jaundice, and abdominal pain (2).